JamesCollerton/Planning-Permission/README.md

 ## Running The Exercises

 The task is split into six main exercises, each of which will take in two arguments from the command line (with the exception of exercise four).
 The first argument will represent the location of a resource in the resources folder that we would like to run the exercise over.
-The second will represent a relative filepath of where we would like to write the result to.
+The second will represent a relative file path of where we would like to write the result to.
 For example, the following would represent two valid arguments for exercise one:

 ```
 src/main/resources/data/planning-applications-weekly-list.json solutions/ExerciseOne.txt